makeabilitylab/physcomp/arduino/piano.md

 <!-- TODO: would be great to have a slow-mo video of a piezo material being deformed by a voltage waveform... -->

 There are two types of piezo buzzers: active and passive.
 Active buzzers use internal oscillators to generate tones, so only need a steady DC voltage.
 In contrast, passive buzzers require a voltage waveform—the waveform frequency will corresopndingly vibrate the piezoelectric material to make sound.
+This is the waveform that our Arduino will produce via [tone](https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/).

 If you're taking one of our courses, we purchase **passive** piezo buzzers—typically from places like [Adafruit](https://www.adafruit.com/product/160) ($1.35) or [Mouser](https://www.mouser.com/ProductDetail/810-PS1240P02BT) ($0.51).